gregdyche/gregdyche/README.md

 - 👋 Hi, I’m @gregdyche
 - 👀 I’m interested in teaching technology skills.
-- 🌱 I’m currently learning to use github to write a book.
 - 💞️ I’m looking to collaborate on course work on tech for business majors.
-- 📫 Best to reach me on Linkedin https://www.linkedin.com/in/gregdyche or just send me an email gregdyche @ gmail.com
+- 📫 Best to reach me on Linkedin https://www.linkedin.com/in/gregdyche or just send me an email gregdyche@creighton.edu

 <!---
 gregdyche/gregdyche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.